Krasnoyarsk: History

 In the aftermath of the Russian Revolution of 1917, during the Russian Civil War, Siberia east of Omsk was controlled by white forces under Alexander Kolchak, who in December 1919 retreated east to Irkutsk and the Bolsheviks took control of the city.
-On a plateau 7 km outside of town was a prisoner of war camp with 13,000 German and Austrian troops.
+On a plateau 7km outside of town was a prisoner of war camp with 13,000 German and Austro-Hungarian troops.
 Elsa Brändström of the Swedish Red Cross spent almost a year there from July 1919 until May 1920.

-During the periods of centralized planning (Five Year Plans) numerous large plants and factories were constructed in Krasnoyarsk: Sibtyazhmash, the dock yard, the paper factory, the hydroelectric power station (now the fifth largest in the world and the second in Russia), and the river port.
+During the periods of centralised planning (Five Year Plans), numerous large plants and factories were constructed in Krasnoyarsk: Sibtyazhmash, the dock yard, the paper factory, the hydroelectric power station (now the fifth largest in the world and the second in Russia), and the river port.

-In 1934, Krasnoyarsk Krai was formed, with Krasnoyarsk as its administrative center.
+In 1934, Krasnoyarsk Krai was formed, with Krasnoyarsk as its administrative centre.

-During Stalinist times, Krasnoyarsk was a major center of the gulag system.
-The most important labor camp was the Kraslag or Krasnoyarsky ITL (1938-c.
+During Stalinist times, Krasnoyarsk was a major centre of the gulag system.
+The most important labour camp was the Kraslag or Krasnoyarsky ITL (1938-c.
 1960) with the two units located in Kansk and Reshyoty.
-In the city of Krasnoyarsk itself, the Yeniseylag or Yeniseysky ITL labor camp was prominent as well during World War II (c.
+In the city of Krasnoyarsk itself, the Yeniseylag or Yeniseysky ITL labour camp was prominent as well during World War II (c.
 1940–41).

 During World War II, dozens of factories were evacuated from Ukraine and Western Russia to Krasnoyarsk and nearby towns, stimulating the industrial growth of the city.
 After the war, additional large plants were constructed: the aluminum plant, the metallurgic plant, the plant of base metals and many others.